 Disaster Mitigation Funding Programs

-This list is a work in progress and will be updated as new information becomes available.
+This list will be updated as new information becomes available.

 In 2015, the Federal government established the NDMP, a five year, $200 million cost shared program to reduce the impacts of flooding on Canadians.
 Managed by the Disaster Mitigation Team at EMBC, the final intake for applications closed as of August 31, 2018.

 For more information, email the EMBC Disaster Mitigation Team at firstname.lastname@example.org

 Managed by the Union of BC Municipalities (UBCM), with $69.5 million funded by the Province of British Columbia, this suite of funding programs is intended to enhance the resiliency of local governments, First Nations, and communities in responding to emergencies.
 The next intake for Structural Flood Mitigation projects is October 25, 2019, and the next deadline for Flood Risk Assessment, Flood Mapping, and Flood Mitigation projects is set to close on January 24, 2020.